"

 Resources for students who still need to choose a major

 Many organizations have free materials that can provide guidance for choosing a major.
-If you are still undecided or undeclared, examine one or more of the websites listed in the table below.
+If you are still undecided or undeclared, examine one or more of the websites listed below.

-3 Choosing a College Major Worksheet (Quint Careers) A six-step process to finding a college major
+3. Choosing a College Major Worksheet (Quint Careers)

-4 Common Mistakes Students Make in Choosing a Major (Wayne State University) Lists common misperceptions about choosing a major and how these misperceptions can cloud future plans
+4. Common Mistakes Students Make in Choosing a Major (Wayne State University)

-7 The College Major: What It Is and How To Choose One (BigFuture/The College Board) When to choose a major, how to choose a major, “you can change your mind,” majors and graduate school, and majors and professions
+7. The College Major: What It Is and How To Choose One (BigFuture/The College Board)

 MCC Libraries